YOUTH CONFIRMATION REGISTRATION HAS CLOSED for the 2017-18 school year. Please see below for our program calendars.

 Confirmation is not intended to be a ‘graduation’ from Catholic education and formation.

-Based on these guidelines, Confirmation preparation will be offered each year for all high school students (with emphasis on those in their freshmen and sophomore years) who have been involved in an area of parish ministry for one year prior to requesting Confirmation.
-For example, a student must be involved in parish ministries during the whole of his freshmen year in order to receive Confirmation during his sophomore year.
+Based on these guidelines, Confirmation preparation will be offered each year for all high school students (with emphasis on those in their freshmen and sophomore years) who have been involved in an area of parish ministry or attended Catholic school for one year prior to requesting Confirmation.
+For example, a student must attend a Catholic school and/or be involved in parish ministries during the whole of his freshmen year in order to receive Confirmation during his sophomore year.
 This is not saying that the Confirmation program will take two years.
 On the contrary, the Confirmation preparation program itself will take approximately six months; students will come to a class every other week (two classes per month) and will focus specifically on the Sacrament of Confirmation.
-A combination of the Decision Point and Chosen Confirmation programs will likely be used for this purpose.
+We will learn about the Seven Gifts of the Holy Spirit and take a deeper look at the Mass.
+Confirmation preparation is NOT, nor is it intended to be, an overview of the Catholic faith, a Bible study or a youth group.
+Candidates and families are encouraged to pray together and learn more about the Catholic faith as a family.

-As fitting with the St. Matthew Vision for Youth Ministry while adhering to Archdiocesan Guidelines, this is the vision for the Confirmation program during the 2015-2016 school year:
+As fitting with the St. Matthew Vision for Youth Ministry while adhering to Archdiocesan Guidelines, this is the vision for the Confirmation program:

 In the future, the hope is to add other youth ministry opportunities for teens to choose from, including: A teen Bible study, prayer group, praise & worship, service group, etc. However, those opportunities will take time to develop and will not be available during the 2015-2016 school year.